Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 Just like an Englishman’s home is his castle, a plant’s pot is its palace.
 The pot is a place of safe refuge, a room to call one’s own, and a space to not just live but to grow and flourish.
 Hence, matching your beloved plant to its pot is not something to gloss over but is worth careful deliberation.

 You may have seen plants described in sizes i.e., in inches or gallons.
 This does not refer to the actual plant.
-Here, inches refers to the diameter of the pot that the plant came in while gallons is in reference to its container volume.
-Take for an example a 10” plant, this is a plant that is growing in a 10” diameter pot, or in a pot that is usually 2.5 to 3 gallons.
+Here, inches refers to the diameter of the pot that the plant came in while gallons are about its container volume.

-Most pots fit loosely into a system that increases by 2” starting from 2”, then 4”, then 6” etc. This range is endless with some of our own products reaching sizes of 60 inches.
+Most pots fit loosely into a system that increases by 2” starting from 2”, then 4”, then 6” etc. This range is endless with some of our products reaching sizes of 60 inches.

 When container gardening with outdoor plants, the plant size will need to be larger to allow for stability in the wind and other outdoor elements.